mjrichards91/knowledge-base/Mobile/ReactNative/README.md

   ```
 * Text input behaves the same as it doesn on the web so understanding of web translates to mobile

+## Touches

+* Buttons have typical on tap event to tie into user interaction
+* There are also Touchable components that provide more customization than buttons

 ## Plugins

 Note: These plugins are are found by simply searching, I have no experience using any of them.